Pet first aid

-Possible causes: Broken limb or toe, arthritis, injury to footpad, dislocation, sprain, muscle soreness or a bur between his toes.
+Possible causes: Broken limb or toe, arthritis, injury to footpad, dislocation, sprain, muscle soreness or a burr between their toes.

-What to do: If a fracture is suspected, gently stabilize the limb before you transport the dog to the vet.
-(See "Handling and transporting tips" below.)
+What to do: If a fracture is suspected, gently stabilise the limb before you transport the dog to the vet.
+(See 'Handling and transporting tips' below.)
 Cover any wounds with a clean cloth.

 For bee stings, apply a paste of baking soda and water.
 For wasp stings, apply vinegar or lemon juice.
 Also, apply a cold pack and follow up with calamine or antihistamine cream.
 In case of severe swelling or difficulty breathing, immediately take your dog to the vet.

-Possible causes: Foreign object—such as a needle, bone, food, or part of a plant—lodged in his throat, windpipe or teeth; choking could also be caused by an allergic reaction.
+Possible causes: Foreign object—such as a needle, bone, food, or part of a plant—lodged in the throat, windpipe or teeth; choking could also be caused by an allergic reaction.

 Possible causes: Drowning, electrocution, trauma, drug ingestion.